ramzes1401ss3/cesbo-www/en/_posts/2018-11-18-access_authorization.md

  Scripting language allow implementing many authorization schemes.

 Examples:
 The authorization schema described in the script.
-For version 5.62 and newer script could be saved in the /etc/astra/mod directory.
-For windows C:\astra\mod.
+For version 5.62 and newer script could be saved in the `/etc/astra/mod` directory.
+For windows `C:\astra\mod`
 Script will be automatically loaded on launch.
-For any other version path to the script could be defined in the command line: astra -c /etc/astra/example.conf -p 8000 /etc/astra/auth.lua.
+For any other version path to the script could be defined in the command line:   `astra -c /etc/astra/example.conf -p 8000 /etc/astra/auth.lua`
 On access to the channels with HTTP Play, other settings is not required.
 In other cases, append the auth option to the Output in the Stream settings.
-Example: http://0:5000/channel-id#auth.
+Example: `http://0:5000/channel-id#auth`

 Define the auth_request function in the script.: